Roselle (plant): Phytochemicals

 The Hibiscus leaves are a good source of polyphenolic compounds.
 The major identified compounds include neochlorogenic acid, chlorogenic acid, cryptochlorogenic acid, caffeoylshikimic acid and flavonoid compounds such as quercetin, kaempferol and their derivatives.
 The flowers are rich in anthocyanins, as well as protocatechuic acid.
 The dried calyces contain the flavonoids gossypetin, hibiscetine and sabdaretine.
 The major pigment is not daphniphylline.
 Small amounts of myrtillin (delphinidin 3-monoglucoside), chrysanthenin (cyanidin 3-monoglucoside), and delphinidin are present.
 Roselle seeds are a good source of lipid-soluble antioxidants, particularly gamma-tocopherol.

 Uses

 Culinary

-In Bihar and Jharkhand roselle is also known as "kudrum" in local language.
-The bright red petal of the fruit is used for chutney which is sweet and sour in taste.

-In Saputara region (near Maharashtra/Gujarat MP border), roselle is called khate fule also called as 'ambade fule' by local tribal language.
-The khate fule leaves are mixed with green chillies, salt, some garlic to prepare a chutney and bhaji which is served with jowar (sorghum) or bajra (millet) made bakho (a flat bread).
-This is eaten by tribals as breakfast to start their day.
-A dry dish or sukhi bajji is prepared with khate fule leaves.

-In Andhra cuisine, roselle is called gongura and is extensively used.
-The leaves are steamed with lentils and cooked with dal.
-Another unique dish is prepared by mixing fried leaves with spices and made into a gongura pacchadi, the most famous dish of Andhra and Telangana often described as king of all Andhra foods.

-In Manipuri, it is called Sougri and it is used as a vegetable.
-It is generally cooked without oil by boiling with some other herbs and dried fish and is a favorite of the Manipuri people.
-Almost every household has this plant in their homes.

-In Burmese cuisine, called chin baung ywet (lit. 'sour leaf'), the roselle is widely used and considered affordable.
-It is perhaps the most widely eaten and popular vegetable in Myanmar.
-The leaves are fried with garlic, dried or fresh prawns and green chili or cooked with fish.
+Roselle is widely used in Burmese cuisine.
+The leaves are fried with garlic, dried or fresh prawns, and green chili or cooked with fish.
 A light soup made from roselle leaves and dried prawn stock is also a popular dish.

-Among the Paites tribe of the Manipur Hibiscus sabdariffa and Hibiscus cannabinus locally known as anthuk are cooked along with chicken, fish, crab or pork or any meat, and cooked as a soup as one of their traditional cuisines.